Gluing for stable families of surfaces in mixed characteristic: Introduction

+Let me mention that the overall proof of \autoref{thm_intro:commutativity_for_surfaces} relies mostly on the birational geometry of \emph{normal} lc pairs: the additional input needed to obtain the slc case is of combinatorial nature.
+See \autoref{rmk:cond_for_comm_thm} for details.

-A corollary of \autoref{thm_intro:commutativity_for_surfaces} is the fact, already mentioned above, that $(\sS_\pi,\Diff_{\sS_\pi}\Delta)$ is slc if $(\bar{\sS}_\pi,\Diff_{\bar{\sS}_\pi}(\bar{D}+\bar{\Delta}))$ is slc.
-The main difficulty is to show that $\sS_\pi$ is $S_2$, which follows here from the commutativity of fibers and quotients.
-We take this problem as an opportunity to study the Serre properties of a demi-normal quotient.
+To end this paper, we take the opportunity to study more generally the Serre properties of a demi-normal quotient.
 In view of \cite[10.18]{Kollar_Singularities_of_the_minimal_model_program}, it is not surprising that there is an interplay between the Serre properties of the quotient, and those of its normalization and of the conductor subschemes.
 The precise statement is given in \autoref{proposition:Serre_property_of_quotient}.